Accenture/mercury-composable/guides/CHAPTER-4.md

 ## Underlying Event System

-The Event Script system uses platform-core as the event system where Mercury is a wrapper of Eclipse Vertx, Kotlin coroutine and suspend function.
+The Event Script system uses platform-core as the event system where it encapsulates Java Virtual Threads, Eclipse Vertx, Kotlin coroutine and suspend function.

 The integration points are intentionally minimalist.
 For most use cases, the user application does not need